skipgu/past-exams/exams/DIT345/README.md

 Here’s what we have so far:

 * 2019-08-21 Exam questions with student answers from one source
+* 2019-11-01 Exam questions with student answers from one source
 * 2020-01-09 Exam questions with student answers from one source
 * 2022-01-05 Exam questions with student answers from one source
 * 2023-08-16 Exam questions with student answers from one source